What is the Best Month to Go to Jerusalem?

-June - Summer in Israel officially starts on the 21st June and lasts until 22nd September.
+June - Summer in Israel officially starts on the 21st of June and lasts until the 22nd of September.
 June is the coolest of the summer months.
 And Israeli kids are still in school, so you can enjoy fewer crowds.
 The Israel Festival is held in June, with three weeks of performances around the city.
 In June, you can also catch the spectacular Jerusalem Festival of Light, when light installations are projected on the ancient Old City walls.

 July - As summer progresses, Jerusalem can experience extremely dry, hot weather, known as khamsin.
 Thankfully, there are plenty of Jerusalem attractions where you can cool down.
 For example, the City of David & Underground Jerusalem Tour takes you below ground into the excavated City of David.
 You can also cool down with a walk through ancient water channels to the Siloam Pool.
 When the sun goes down, the temperatures drop, and it’s time to relax at the Jerusalem Wine Festival.

-August - This is the peak tourist season, when hotel prices are at their highest, Israeli kids are out of school, and the city streets are bustling with activity.
-The high season brings with it a huge choice of activities, Jerusalem tours and festivals.
+August - This is the peak tourist season when hotel prices are at their highest, Israeli kids are out of school, and the city streets are bustling with activity.
+The high season brings with it a huge choice of activities, Jerusalem tours, and festivals.
 The International Film Festival, the Puppet Theater Festival, and the Jerusalem Beer Festival are all held in August.
-Despite the crowds and the heat, for some tourists, August is the most convenient time to visit Jerusalem, and offers the largest selection of activities.
+Despite the crowds and the heat, for some tourists, August is the most convenient time to visit Jerusalem and offers the largest selection of activities.

 Tourists on a Jerusalem Tour.
 Photo credit: © Dmitry Mishin